 On a road east of Zaragoza, on December 30, the company was bivouacked for the night and posted sentries.
 The sentries heard a noise on the road and woke the other tankers who grabbed Tommy-guns and manned the tanks’ machine guns.
 As they watched, a Japanese bicycle battalion rode into their bivouac.
 When the last bicycle passed the tanks, the tankers opened fire on them.
 When they stopped firing, they had completely wiped out the bicycle battalion.
 To leave the area, the tankers drove their tanks over the bodies.

-At the Gumain River, the night of December 31 to the morning of January 1, the tank companies formed a defensive line along the south bank of the river.
+At the Gumain River, from the night of December 31 to the morning of January 1, the tank companies formed a defensive line along the south bank of the river.
 When the Japanese attacked the position at night, they were easy to see since they were wearing white t-shirts.
 The Japanese took heavy casualties, so they attempted to use smoke to cover their advance, but the wind blew the smoke into the Japanese.
 When the Japanese broke off the attack, they had suffered fifty percent casualties.
 At Guagua, A Company, with units from the 11th Division, Philippine Army, attempted to make a counterattack against the Japanese.
 Somehow, the tanks were mistaken, by the Filipinos to be Japanese.
 The 11th Division accurately used mortars on them.
 The result was the loss of three tanks.

 On January 1, the tanks of the 194th were holding the Calumpit Bridge allowing the Southern Luzon Forces to cross the bridge toward Bataan.
 General Wainwright was attempting to hold the main Japanese force coming down Route 5 to prevent the troops from being cut off.
 General MacArthur’s chief of staff gave conflicting orders involving whose command the defenders were under which caused confusion.
 Gen. Wainwright was not aware these orders had been given.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River.
 Due to the efforts of the Self Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.
 From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the southern forces could escape.
 It was also in January 1942, that the food ration was cut in half.
 It was not too long after this was done that malaria, dysentery, and dengue fever began hitting the soldiers.
 The company returned to the command of the 192nd.